manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 ready to start contributing,
 the following steps
 should help:
+{%- else %}

+## :arrow_forward: Basic Topics

+To become more comfortable
+before contributing,
+refer to the following items:
+{%- endif %}

 - The project [`README`][readme] details
   how to use {{ cookiecutter.project_name }},